Natural Fibers

 We are a locally-owned small business, and we’re dedicated to building stronger, more resilient communities in our region.

-Our community impact partners include Sustainable Alamance, a local organization that helps individuals who were formerly incarcerated gain and sustain employment; Carolina Textile District, a member-governed and member-driven network of values-aligned textile manufacturers in North and South Carolina; and Croatan Institute, an independent, nonprofit research and action institute dedicated to building social equity and ecological resilience by leveraging finance to create pathways to a just economy.
+Our community impact partners include Sustainable Alamance, a local organization that helps individuals who were formerly incarcerated gain and sustain employment; Carolina Textile District, a member-governed and member-driven network of values-aligned textile manufacturers in North and South Carolina; Campus Alamance, a paid internship program at Elon University that allows students to work at local businesses to gain real world experience, and Croatan Institute, an independent, nonprofit research and action institute dedicated to building social equity and ecological resilience by leveraging finance to create pathways to a just economy.
+In addition, we prioritize partnering with local artisans such as our collaborations with Haand and Tara Reed.